All Episodes

 Entirely wrong.

-911 is not about green jobs or health care or bank bailouts, or about the ideologies and egos of celebrities who are planning concerts and other performances to them hands off.
+9-11 is not about green jobs or health care or bank bailouts or about the ideologies and egos of celebrities who are planning concerts and other performances to them hands off.

 And remembrance must never be forgotten.

-It would be sacrilege to smother 3,000 murders under gauzy and fleeting good feelings.
+It would be sacrilege to smother 3,000 murders under gauzy and fleeting good feelings, a gross betrayal to gloss the evil that targeted and still targets America.

-New York Daily News editorial called uh from from Sunday, called Keep Faith with 9-11 official observances must not obscure the day's true meaning.
+New York Daily News editorial called from Sunday, called Keep Faith with 9-11.

-Now listen, if you want to get out there and have green jobs and green this and green that, go do it.
+Now, listen, if you want to get out there and have green jobs and green this and green that, go do it.

-See how it flies, please.
+See how it flies.

 That's part of the political debate.

-Let's get a call on for our first break, and then seriously, lots and lots of calls ready to roll 1-800-282-2882-1800-282-2882.
+And then seriously, lots and lots of calls ready to roll.

-Let's head down to the Tampa Bay area in the Sunshine State of Florida.
+Let's head down to the Tampa Bay area in the sunshine state of Florida.

 And Pat, you're on the Rush Limbaugh Show.